Growing of sugar cane — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

-• Metric: Estimates suggest that land-use change compliance can increase operational overhead by 10-15% in emerging market regions.
+• Metric: Estimates suggest that land-use change compliance and sustainability certifications can increase operational overhead by 10-15% in emerging market regions.

-• Impact: Producers must transition toward more sustainable, verifiable farming models to mitigate the risk of regulatory exclusion in core export markets.
+• Impact: Producers must transition toward more sustainable, verifiable farming models to align with emerging global social and regulatory expectations before latent friction escalates into active systemic disruption.

 View CS01 attribute details